multivariate_polynomial_abstract#

 from_poly(polynomial[, new_coeffs])

-constructs a new polynomial instance based on the properties of an input polynomial
+Create a new polynomial instance based on an existing polynomial.

 integrate_over([bounds])